-The 2021 Census records 90,230 residents in Maitland (ABS 2021).
 The historical rate of population growth in Maitland has been recorded over 2% between 2001 and 2021.
 In this context, it is highly likely that Maitland will continue to grow towards the Department's population projections.

-The Greater Cities Commission will be developing a Greater Newcastle City Plan in late 2024 that is expected to set five, ten and twenty-year housing targets for the Maitland LGA.
+The Greater Cities Commission will be developing a Lower Hunter and Greater Newcastle City Plan in late 2024 that is expected to set five, ten and twenty-year housing targets for the Maitland LGA.
 Until then, the Strategy will apply the Department's population projections as a basis for future planning.